-Housing Providers with projects reaching End of Mortgage in the upcoming year will be contacted in September of the prior End of Mortgage year (for those mortgages that have yet to expire) reminding them of their End of Mortgage date and ways in which they can prepare.
+Housing Providers with projects reaching End of Mortgage in the upcoming year will be contacted roughly a year prior to End of Mortgage (for those mortgages that have yet to expire) reminding them of their End of Mortgage date and ways in which they can prepare.
 They will be contacted again several months before their EOM date with a template and instructions outlining the process and data submission requirements.